Pastoral care is regarded as an essential part of the School’s ethos. The welfare of the pupils is the School’s primary

 The Headmaster and senior staff undertake a weekly review of pupils’ work progress throughout the academic year.

 A system of Educational Support is available to assist those with dyslexia or other learning difficulties.

 The well equipped Health Centre, which is run by a team of fully qualified nursing sisters, gives continuous cover throughout the term.
 The School has a First Aid Policy.

-Two qualified Counsellors, one male and one female, are available for all pupils.
+Four qualified Counsellors, one male and three female, are available for all pupils.

 The two School Chaplains are responsible for services in the Cathedral and in the School.
 They also exercise a pastoral role in being available to staff and pupils, of all religions or none, as friend and counsellor.